How Well Do You Know the Amendments of the Constitution?

 Answer: A. 11,770

-According to the United States Senate, approximately 11,770 measures have been proposed to amend the Constitution from 1789 through January 3, 2019.
+Approximately 11,770 measures have been proposed to amend the Constitution from 1789 through January 3, 2019.
 You can also view how many times each Congress has proposed changes during its time in service.
 For example, the 115th Congress (from 2017-2018) proposed to amend the Constitution 71 times.
 Read about why Washington, D.C. isn’t a state.

 Answer: D. 1791

 The First Amendment to the Constitution was passed by Congress on September 25, 1789, according to the National Constitution Center.
 It was then ratified on December 15, 1791.
 The First Amendment is “Freedom of Religion, Speech, Press, Assembly, and Petition: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
 If you’re acing this Constitutional amendments quiz, see how much you know about the Constitution overall.

 4. Which amendments make up the Bill of Rights?